deyran/pro-asp-net-mvc/chapter-16/03-generating-outgoing.md

 ### Generating a URL from a specific route 428

-In the previous examples, the Routing System itself selects the route that generates a URL or a link.
-In this section it will be shown how to control this process and select specific routes.
-In Listing 16-14, the routing information in the RouteConfig.cs file is changed to demonstrate this feature.
+In the previous examples, the routing system was shown selecting routes to create a URL or link.
+In this section, it will be shown how to control this process and select specific routes.
+To demonstrate this feature, open the RouteConfig.cs file and edit it to match Listing 16-14:

 <p align="center">
     <img src="ch16-Pictures/Listing 16-14.png" /><br />
     <b>Listing 16-14.</b> Changing the route configuration in the RouteConfig.cs file
 </p>

 There are two routes named **MyRoute** and **MyOtherRoute**.
 There are two reasons for naming routes: